A lot can go wrong in the web development realm. For starters, you may find this list a bit exhaustive but at the same time...

 8. React Bootstrap

 React Bootstrap is basically developed to control and use the React UI components.
-It has pre-built react UI primitive components for better compatibility.
+It has pre-built primitive react UI components for better compatibility.
 With React Bootstrap, user interface and experience gets a boost with Fluid like experience.

 In addition to this, do you remember the old days of joy of using a bunch of compatible bootstrap themes?
 Bootstrap stylesheet surely brings the phase back.
-As a result, web developers can write code fast with the help of reusable pre-built components.
+As a result, web developers can write code fast with the help of reusable pre-built React bootstrap components.

 9. React Boilerplate

-Are you looking for a developer-friendly React library that gives you the best foundation for scalable-looking projects?
+Are you looking for a developer-friendly React library that gives you the best foundation for scalable-looking React projects?
 React Boilerplate offers an offline first setup that delivers high performance.
 The best part here is that your application will be available from the moment your clients load the application, and here there is no network connection required.

 Effectively working with Chrome Redux DevTools, and React Boilerplate successfully assists you in the creation and testing of components, containers, etc. from the CLI.
 With React Boilerplate the real-time changes that you have made can be seen immediately in CSS modules and JavaScript.